Sail Buddy

 2. Launch the SailTimer API, connect to the wind instrument, and confirm it is receiving data

-3. Launch Sail Buddy, tap the Settings icon, then tap the NMEA Configuration button and enter these settings:
+3. Launch Sail Buddy, go to Settings / Connection and enter these settings:

 • Connection Type: UDP